-In the ominous days following 9/11/01, a group of religious leaders from the Los Angeles area came together to seek an alternative to the fear mongering and vengefulness that was sweeping much of our nation.
-Clergy, lay, and community leaders met in a church basement and decided to rally around the slogan: “Religious Communities Must Stop Blessing War and Violence.”
+In the ominous days following 9/11/2001, a group of Los Angeles religious leaders came together to seek an alternative to the fear-mongering and vengefulness sweeping much of our nation.
+Clergy, laypeople, and community leaders met in a church basement and decided to rally around the slogan: “Religious Communities Must Stop Blessing War and Violence.”

 Within a few months, dozens of religious groups and peace organizations responded to this call.
-Religious leaders and activists began meeting every Friday morning to discuss issues and organize activities, calling themselves Interfaith Communities United for Justice and Peace---ICUJP.
-Their goal was to find ways to create a culture of peace and help end the war system.
+Religious leaders and activists began meeting every Friday morning to discuss issues and organize activities, calling themselves Interfaith Communities United for Justice and Peace -- ICUJP.
+Their goal: To find ways to create a culture of peace and help end the war system.

-Fourteen years later, that work continues.
-Every Friday morning 20-40 people gather at Immanuel Presbyterian Church, in the mid-Wilshire area of Los Angeles.
+That work has continued ever since.
+Every Friday morning, 15 to 25 people gather at Immanuel Presbyterian Church in Los Angeles.
 Regular attendees include teachers, a best-selling author, student organizers, a civil liberties lawyer, poets, documentary filmmakers, writers, college professors, a management consultant, graphic artists, and a broad spectrum of religious leaders.

 All of these peace workers are committed to four core ICUJP principles: